edwardgurney/baby-name-matcher/README.md

 ### **Existing Features**

 #### **Welcome Message**
-- There is a welcome message at the start of the app with some ASCII art.
-Here is a picture of the ASCII art.
+- There is a welcome message at the start of the app with a polite welcome message from the bot.

 #### **Confirms Play**
 - The app will ask if the user wants to play.